Making Friends and Influencing People: Critical response

 Alan Sepinwall of HitFix was positive about the Fitz and Simmons storylines, especially Simmons' ("Simmons going deep undercover with Hydra ... is a much better use of her than as Fitz's cheerleader"), but felt too much emphasis was put on Skye and her relationship to Ward, as well as overarching mysteries.
 He also stated that "Simmons' undercover work featured two of the more visually striking sequences from a show that's usually pretty bland on that front: the rom-com montage of Simmons getting ready for work — scored to "God Help the Girl" — and Simmons being led down a seemingly endless white Hydra corridor".
-Kevin Fitzpatrick, for Screen Crush, positively called the episode "the third act of a three-episode premiere for the series, organically picking up any lingering threads of the first two episodes, yet still managing to course-correct from a few weaker aspects last season."
+Kevin Fitzpatrick, for ScreenCrush, positively called the episode "the third act of a three-episode premiere for the series, organically picking up any lingering threads of the first two episodes, yet still managing to course-correct from a few weaker aspects last season."
 He was positive of the roles that the characters Simmons, Fitz, Ward, and Gill played in the episode, found the use of the other characters "refreshing" as they were kept "in play with C-stories that succeeded without pulling focus", and praised the performances of De Caestecker and Dalton in particular.
 Rob Leane of Den of Geek summarized the episode by saying "a good fun super-powered romp was played, plot points were moved forward, and characters were developed."
 Feeling it brought the series "back on track", and calling De Caestecker's performance "Particularly impressive".
-Other aspects of the episode he praised include the humor, visual effects, and the handling of overarching storylines, while he called the Simmons "rom-com" sequence "one of the episode’s manifold neat visual moments."
+Other aspects of the episode he praised include the humor, visual effects, and the handling of overarching storylines, while he called the Simmons "rom-com" sequence "one of the episode's manifold neat visual moments."